Constructive Dismissal Guide

 If you succeed in your constructive dismissal claim, you can expect to receive your notice pay, freedom from post-termination restrictions, and further compensation that consists of:

-- a basic award of up to £489 per week (increasing to £489 for dismissals after 6 April 2017) for each complete year you have worked multiplied by 0.5, 1 or 1.5 depending on your age subject to the maximum cap which is currently £16,140; and
+- a basic award of up to £538 per week (this figure increases each year in April) for each complete year you have worked multiplied by 0.5, 1 or 1.5 depending on your age subject to the maximum cap which is currently £16,140; and

 - a compensatory award which may include loss of earnings, bonus, shares, options, benefits, pension and losses for the hurt, distress, and any personal injury caused.

-Any compensatory award made will be subject to a statutory cap of £80,541 (which will increase to £80,541 for dismissals after 6 April 2017) or a year’s salary, whichever is lower.
-You will be under a duty to mitigate your losses by taking reasonable steps to find a new job and successful mitigation of your losses will reduce the total compensation that you are entitled to.
+Any compensatory award made will be subject to a statutory cap which is currently £88,519 (this figure increases each year in April) or a year’s salary, whichever is lower.
+You will be under a duty to mitigate your losses by taking reasonable steps to find a new job, and successful mitigation of your losses will reduce the total compensation that you are entitled to.

 What other claims may I have?